Women in Australia: Since 1945

 In 1974, the Commonwealth Court of Conciliation and Arbitration granted women the full adult wage.
 However, resistance to women being employed in certain industries remained until well into the 1970s.
-Because of obstruction from elements of the Unions movement, it would take until 1975 for women to be admitted as drivers on Melbourne's trams, and Sir Reginald Ansett refused to allow women to train as pilots as late as 1979.
+Because of obstruction from elements of the Unions movement, it would take until 1975 for women to be admitted as drivers on Melbourne's trams, and Reg Ansett refused to allow women to train as pilots as late as 1979.
 In 1984, the Sex Discrimination Act became enforced, making sex-based discrimination and sexual harassment illegal.
 Criminalization of marital rape in Australia began with the state of New South Wales in 1981, followed by all other states from 1985 to 1992.

 Analytical writings

 Until the 1960s, the Australian national character was typically masculine.
 Only in more recent decades has attention been paid to the role and marginal status of women and minority groups.
 One of the earliest studies on the role of women in Australian culture was conducted by Miriam Dixson in her 1976 study, The Real Matilda.
 Dixson concluded that there was deep contempt for women in the Australian ethos and that the only role for women was within the family.

 Marilyn Lake argues that the first stage of women's history in the 1970s demonstrated an angry tone, with a revolutionary critique that reflected its close connections with the women's liberation movement.
 By the late 20th century, women's history was less strident and more thoroughly integrated into social history and labour history.
 In the 21st century, the emphasis has turned to a broader horizon of "gender relations", which includes such concepts as femininity and masculinity.